Coming Soon! Candelight Cottage

 What are Storybook Homes?

 So, in the 1920s, Hollywood's motion picture industry made films with exotic locations and period films added the desire of Old World architecture real and imagined.
-Walt Disney animators drew many exaggerated versions of these homes in their classic fairy-tale films.
+Walt Disney animators drew many exaggerated versions of these homes in their classic fairytale films such as Snow White and Cinderella.
 California's housing boom began to explore this amusing style of architecture.
 Storybook homes were the product of the film industry's set designers and tradesmen with a distinct flair for theater, a love of fine craftsmanship, and a good sense of humor.
+Hollywoodland's "Beachwood Canyon" was the first development that showcased these style of homes.
+Most of these homes were built between the 1920s and 1940s.
+Original homes in this tract were part "kitsch" and part beauty.
+They ranged from vine-covered cottages to Normandy castles fit for royalty.
+The original Hollywoodland homes offered suitable settings for Hollywood period movies.
+They were laid out by thoughtful, artistic people who wanted to create an environment of beauty and not tract housing as we know it today.
+Many of these storybook homes were purchased by Hollywood's elite.

 Storybook homes featured in Thomas Kinkade paintings have an attractive element of escapism.
 Naturalistic designs reflective of nature itself.
 Each level offers a contrast to the next.
-These homes have distinctive roof lines, quirky exaggerated facades, unusually sized windows, arched doorways, turrets, klinker brick/stone and half-timbered exteriors that looked as if they were cobbled together hurriedly with salvaged materials by peasants.
-What you see on the outside is a home that is unique on all four sides.
-Not just a "Hollywood movie-set" front.
-French and Norman-style Storybook homes may have rolled eaves (to suggest rounded edges of thatch roofs) or synthetic thatch roofing.
+These homes have distinctive roof lines, quirky exaggerated facades, unusually sized windows, arched doorways, turrets, klinker brick/stone and half-timbered exteriors.
+These characteristics looked as if they were cobbled together hurriedly with salvaged materials by peasants.
+What you see on the outside is a home that is unique on all four sides - not just a "Hollywood movie-set" front.
+French and Norman-style Storybook homes may have rolled eaves (to suggest rounded edges of thatch roofs), synthetic thatch roofing, slate or composite cedar roofing.
 The utmost attention to detail is evident.
 From the curb, one can’t help to wonder what their story is about.

 Contact Elizabeth Rhodes at Storybook Classic Homes at